renatainacio/renatainacio/README.md

     * Software Engineering @ 42SP (C/C++)

 - :woman_student: I have a bachelor degree in Materials Engineering
-- :chart_with_upwards_trend: Previously I've worked as a Finance Analyst for 5 years in FP&A in big companies such as Johnson & Johnson and ThermoFisher, supporting the whole LATAM Region.
+- :chart_with_upwards_trend: Previously I've worked as a Finance Analyst for 5 years in FP&A in big companies such as Johnson & Johnson and ThermoFisher.

 <div align="center">
   <a href="https://github.com/renatainacio">